 - Review the Events of General Interest.
 These are spotlighted or convention-wide programs that will appeal to a large cross-section of convention attendees.
 These are great networking and educational opportunities.

 - Choose the presentations you would like to attend.
 These choices can be based on topics of interest to you, friends or faculty who are presenting, or even presenters you would like to meet (a presentation provides a great opportunity to begin a conversation with them).
 Many presenters will also have papers you might like to receive.

 - Choose the business meetings you would like to attend.
 Meetings of the commissions, divisions, sections, caucuses and other units are open for any NCA member to attend.
 If you are registered for these units or caucuses, you can become an active participant in these meetings, which is a perfect way to experience NCA membership, as well as a valuable opportunity to meet people and create professional relationships.

 - Don’t forget to save some time for fun!
 NCA offers several social events as part of the overall convention experience.
-A large all-convention Centennial Reception will be held on Thursday, making it a good place to meet with friends or to make new ones.
+A large all-convention Welcome Reception will be held on Thursday, making it a good place to meet with friends or to make new ones.

 - Have fun outside the convention as well!
 Set aside some time to explore this year's convention location.
 Many attractions, historical tours, shopping, and other events will compete for your time.

 No. Meals are not provided.

 While the Annual Convention does not have a policy that bans fragrances, such as perfumes and colognes, from the convention spaces, we do ask attendees to be considerate of other attendees who may have chemical and fragrance sensitivities and refrain, when possible, from using scented products.